Teaching and Research Assistantships

 Each year, the Department of Computing Science provides financial support for a number of thesis-based students in the graduate program in the form of teaching and research assistantships (course-based students are self-funded).

-These assistantships are designed to cover the cost of tuition and living expenses in Edmonton, and are available to M.Sc. students for up to the first five terms and Ph.D. students for up to the first 10 terms subject to satisfactory academic performance and satisfactory performance of duties.
+These assistantships are designed to cover the cost of tuition and living expenses in Edmonton, and are available to M.Sc. students for up to the first five terms (2 Fall , 2 Winter and 1 Summer term).
+For Ph.D. students the assistantships are for up to the first 11 terms (4 Fall , 4 Winter and 3 Summer terms) subject to satisfactory academic performance and satisfactory performance of duties.

 Basic financial support from the Department and from the students’ research supervisors include: